vgmstream/vgmstream/doc/TXTP.md

 ```

-### Channel mapping
+### Channel swapping/mapping
 TXTP can swap channels for custom channel mappings.
-Note that channel masking applies after mappings.
+It does "swapping" rather than simpler "mapping" since vgmstream can't read a format's mappings or guess which channel is which.
 Format is:
 ```
 #ch1 = first
 file1.ext#m2-3  # "FL BL FR BR" to "FL FR BL BR"